ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_manage_doclinks_config/README.md

 Required.
 Defines the storage provider type to be used to store Manage application's doclinks.
 Currently available options are:

-  - `ibm`: Configures IBM Cloud Object Storage as storage system for Manage doclinks.
+  - `ibm`: Configures IBM Cloud Object Storage as storage system for Manage attachments.
+  - `aws`: Configures Amazon S3 buckets as storage system for Manage attachments.

-When running this role, the [`cos_bucket`](../roles/cos_bucket.md) role will be executed underneath the covers to setup a new or existing targeted IBM Cloud object bucket to be used to store Manage docklinks, therefore make sure you set the expected variables to customize your Object Storage bucket accordingly to the desired provider.
+  **Note:** If using `ibm` or `aws` as attachments provider, the [`cos_bucket`](../roles/cos_bucket.md) role will be executed to setup a new or existing targeted COS bucket to be used to store Manage attachments, therefore make sure you set the expected variables to customize your COS bucket for Manage attachments.

+To run this role successfully for AWS S3 buckets, you must have already installed the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+Also, you need to have AWS user credentials configured via `aws configure` command or simply export `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables with your corresponding AWS username credentials prior running this role.

 - Environment Variable: `COS_TYPE`
 - Default Value: None.